 We obtain six main results.
 First, local-level employer concentration exhibits significant cross-sectional variation.
-For example, during 1978-2016, the standard deviation of local-level employer HHI (defined over commuting zones and four-digit standard industry classification [SIC] codes) was 0.343, equal to approximately 70 percent of the mean local-level HHI of 0.481.
-Further, average levels of concentration have remained fairly stable during the sample period, with employment-weighted concentration levels increasing by no more than 3.2 percent.
-For example, the mean employment-weighted employer concentration HHI measure calculated at the four-digit SIC code and commuting zone was 0.569 during 1978-1987 and 0.587 during 2008-2016.
+For example, during 1978-2016 the standard deviation of local-level employer HHI (defined over commuting zones and 4-digit standard industry classification (SIC) codes) was 0.343, equal to approximately 70 percent of the mean local-level HHI of 0.481.
+Further, average levels of concentration have remained fairly stable during the sample period, with employment-weighted concentration levels increasing by no more than 3.2%.
+For example, the mean employment-weighted employer concentration HHI measure calculated at the 4-digit SIC code and commuting zone was 0.569 during 1978-87 and 0.587 during 2008-16.